J.D. Davis Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 144 total home runs at a rate of 1.4 per game (most in the league).
+- Athletics pitchers combine to surrender the most home runs in baseball (144 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.